MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-update-management.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: administration, tenant, admin, environment, sandbox, update ms.date: 10/01/2019
+ms.search.keywords: administration, tenant, admin, environment, sandbox, update ms.date: 02/19/2020
 ms.author: edupont
 ---

-# Updating Environments
+# Managing Major and Minor Updates of Business Central Online

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] environments are updated according to the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] roadmap with major updates every 6 months in April and October, and monthly service updates.
-For more information, see [Dynamics 365 and Power Platform Release Plans](/dynamics365/release-plans/).
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] environments are updated according to the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] [roadmap](https://dynamics.microsoft.com/roadmap/business-central/) with major updates every 6 months in April and October, and monthly service updates.
+For more information, see [Dynamics 365 Release Plans](/dynamics365/release-plans/).

 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] gives you a level of control over the timing of updates for each environment.
+You can also help prepare your solution and your users by creating preview environments so that you can get acquainted with new functionality in the product.

-## Set the update window
+## Set the update window for each environment

 The update window for an environment defines a window of time during the day in which the environment can be updated.
 When an update is rolling out to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online, regardless of whether it's the monthly service update or a major update, the update will be applied to an environment within the time frame that the update window defines.
 This helps to ensure that updates are applied outside of the customer's normal business hours, for example.